Floer theory for Lagrangian cobordisms: Introduction

-and the acyclicity of the complex $(\Cth(\Sigma_0, \Sigma_1), \mathfrak{d}_{\varepsilon_0^-,\varepsilon_1^-})$ follows from its invariance properties with respect to a large class of Hamiltonian deformations which, in the contactisation of a Liouville manifold, allow us to displace any pair of Lagrangian cobordisms.
+The Cthulhu complex is acyclic because of its invariance properties with respect to a large class of Hamiltonian deformations which, in the contactisation of a Liouville manifold, allow us to displace any pair of Lagrangian cobordisms.

-When the negative ends are empty, this complex recovers the wrapped Floer cohomology complex as described by Ekholm in \cite{Ekholm_FloerlagCOnt}.
-When the positive ends are empty and there are no homotopically trivial Reeb chords of both $\Lambda_i^-$'s, this complex is similar to the Floer complex sketched in the work of Akaho in \cite[Section 8]{Akaho}. \begin{Rem} The latter situation cannot occur in the symplectisation of a contactisation of a Liouville manifold: an exact Lagrangian cobordism with no positive end cannot have a negative end admitting an augmentation by Corollary \ref{cor:nonemptypos} below.
-This also follows from an even stronger result due to the second author in \cite{Caps}, where it is shown that such a Legendrian submanifold must have an acyclic Chekanov-Eliashberg algebra. \end{Rem}
+When the negative ends are empty, this complex recovers the wrapped Floer cohomology complex in the form described by Ekholm in \cite{Ekholm_FloerlagCOnt}.
+When the positive ends are empty and there are no homotopically trivial Reeb chords of both $\Lambda_i^-$'s, this complex is similar to the Floer complex sketched in the work of Akaho in \cite[Section 8]{Akaho}.
+However, the later condition cannot be satisfied in the symplectisation of a contactisation of a Liouville manifold by Corollary \ref{cor:nonemptypos}; see also \cite{Caps}.

-We will introduce two classes of pairs $(\Sigma_0,\Sigma_1)$ of exact Lagrangian cobordisms for which this filtration is of length three: directed and $V$-shaped pairs (see Section \ref{sec:long-exact-sequence}).
-A pair is directed when there are no intersection points of positive action, and $V$-shaped when there are no intersection points of negative action (see Section \ref{sec:long-exact-sequence} for more details).
-In these situations, the spectral sequence collapses to $0$ at the third page, giving rise to the following long exact sequences.